 - Database refactoring.
 A database refactoring is a small change to your database schema which improves its design without changing its semantics (e.g. you don’t add anything nor do you break anything).
 The process of database refactoring is the evolutionary improvement of your database schema so as to improve your ability to support the new needs of your customers.

-Database regression testing.
+- Automated database regression testing.
 You should ensure that your database schema actually meets the requirements for it, and the best way to do that is via testing.
-With a test driven development (TDD) approach you write a unit test before you write production database schema code, the end result being that you have a 100% regression test for your database schema.
-Agile testing provides the concrete feedback that you need to ensure data quality.
+With a test driven development (TDD) approach you write a unit test before you write production database schema code, the end result being that you have an automated regression test for your database schema. to ensure data quality.

-Configuration management of database artifacts.
-Your data models, database tests, test data, and so on are important project artifacts which should be configuration managed just like any other artifact.
+- Configuration management.
+Your data models, database tests, test data, and so on are important artifacts which should be put under configuration management just like any other artifact.

-Train DBAs in basic development skills.
-Similarly, DBAs need to gain an understanding of application development so that they can play active roles on the team(s) which they support.
+- Train data engineers in basic development skills.
+Similarly, data engineers need to gain an understanding of application development so that they can play active roles on the team(s) which they support.